erjank/teaching/memory/README.md

 The three key "things" in this loop are shown in
-\figrefsub{fig:for-loop-concepts}{a},  but they are only half the story---and arguably, the less important half.
+\figrefsub{fig:for-loop-concepts}{a},  but they are only half the story–and arguably, the less important half.
 \figrefsub{fig:for-loop-concepts}{b} shows the *relationships* between those things.
 We can go further and add two more relationships that are usually (but not always) true as shown in